-Business Continuity plans are not set in stone but designed to evolve, as one emergency is rarely the same as another.
+Business Continuity services are not set in stone but designed to evolve, as one emergency is rarely the same as another.

 Good and sensible preparation helps enable resilience in the face of difficult scenarios, providing the ability to keep business operations functioning, as well as recovering from any downtime that might result.
 Let’s look at some of the key aspects.